springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 # Accessibility in emails

-This info sits alongside our general guide to writing emails at ????.
+This info sits alongside our general guide to writing emails at ????. (er, need to write this, maybe).

 ## Layout

 - Rich visual emails typically use tables for layout.
-- ???
-Setting `role="presentation"` seems like a good idea, but some ppl recommend against it.
+- Using ARIA to set `role="presentation"` on the table will help prevent it being seen as a data table by screen readers.

 ## Specify a language